Anti-Ageing Exercise For Your Lower Back – Good Nourishment Is The Key

 Other Important Factors

-- The exercise should be carried out in the evening.
+- Carry out the exercise in the evening.
 This is when the disc has been maximally compressed from daytime activity.
 Traction allows the discs to take in fluid more efficiently during the night hours when the spine is unweighted.

 - Added benefits This position stretches the muscles and other soft tissues at the front of the spine and hips, which are often tight from many hours spent in working postures.